-Since the Company has no commercial operations and no plan to continue the business there is an increase in borrowings, business losses and increase in intereest cost.
-The company has borrowed money from the holding company and ultimate holding company.
-Since the holding company want to support the administration of the company, the holding company has not charged the interest.
-The proportionate increase in trade payable is higher than the current year expenses compare to previous year which has resulted in decrease in ratio. ~
+Considering the company is not a going conceren the assets which carried at book value have been adjusted to reliasable values and accordingly there has been reduction in current assets which ha: Since the Company has no commercial operations and no plan to continue the business there is an increase in borrowings, business losses and increase in intereest cost.
+There has been decrease in trade payable and increase in other expenses compare to previous year which has resulted in variance in this ratio. m 2